DanielMirandad/HTML-CSS---Building-a-City-Skyline/README.md

 # HTML-CSS---Building-a-City-Skyline

 On this project I build a city skyline.
-I could configured CSS variables and reuse them whenever I want.
+I could used CSS variables and reuse them whenever I want.

 CSS variables helps organize my styles and reuse them.